Updated January 2021

-CMMC refers to the Cybersecurity Maturity Model Certification, a set of standards created and implemented to oversee the security of and protect government information.
-Specifically, Federal Contract Information (FCI) is controlled by CMMC Level 1 certification and Controlled Unclassified Information (CUI) is protected by CMMC Level 2.
+CMMC refers to the Cybersecurity Maturity Model Certification, a set of practices created to protect government information.
+Federal Contract Information (FCI) is protected by CMMC Level 1 and Controlled Unclassified Information (CUI) is protected by CMMC Level 2.
 CMMC Level 3 exists to protect highly sensitive CUI.

-Published in January of 2020, it is the third set of requirements issued by the DoD in an effort to achieve high-level information security within government contracts.
-Following the initially poor adoption of the DFARS 252.204-7012 regulation and lack in accountability of the initial NIST-SP 800-171 requirements, CMMC addresses these deficiencies and implements a formal compliance process based on self-assessments (Level 1 and lower-priority Level 2), third-party assessments (higher-priority Level 2), and government assessments (Level 3).
-Without this certification, companies will be ineligible for work on government projects.
+Published in January 2020 and revised in November 2021, CMMC is the third set of requirements issued by the DoD to achieve high-level information security within government contracts.
+Following the initially poor adoption of the DFARS 252.204-7012 regulation and lack in accountability of the initial NIST-SP 800-171 requirements, CMMC v2.0 implements a formal compliance process based on self-assessments (Level 1 and lower-priority Level 2), third-party assessments (higher-priority Level 2), and government assessments (Level 3).
+Without this certification, companies will be ineligible for work on DoD projects.

-CMMC adds 20 new requirements to the NIST program’s 110 security controls and rewrites DFARS to make a legally binding commitment to contractual requirements with both the Defense Industrial Base as well as general defense contracts.
+CMMC adopts the NIST program’s 110 security controls, and rewrites DFARS to make a legally binding commitment to contractual requirements with both the Defense Industrial base as well as general defense contracts.

 The CMMC was written by the Department of Defense.

-The program allows the DoD to protect all sensitive information shared with contracts and sub-contractors from our nation’s adversaries.
+The program allows the DoD to protect all sensitive information shared with contractors and sub-contractors from our nation’s adversaries.

 Historically, other governments seek out our defense information to defend and protect themselves against our military actions and/or to replicate our technology.
 From military aircraft development to training and communications, each piece of our defense plan that can be accessed puts our country at risk.

-CMMC must be implemented by any company of any size that wishes to secure work on governmental defense contracts and will be required throughout the defense supply chain.
-Even small businesses not working directly with the DoD but who may provide a product or service to DoD contract will need to certify to CMMC.
+CMMC must be implemented by any company of any size who wishes to secure work on defense contracts, and it will be required throughout the defense supply chain.
+Even small businesses not working directly with the DoD, but who may provide a product or service to DoD contractors, will need to certify to CMMC.

-As early as January of 2021, government defense contracts will begin to require full compliance to CMMC.
-If organizations wish to work with the DoD or provide products or services to contractor or subcontractor who works with the DoD, they will be at risk of losing that business if they are not CMMC certified.
+If organizations wish to work with the DoD, or provide products or services to DoD contractors, they will be at risk of losing that business if not following the practices of CMMC v2.0.

 For Level 2 contractors requiring formal assessment, certificates will be issued by independent, third-party auditors called Certified Third-Party Assessor Organizations (C3PAOs).
 C3PAOs will be trained and accredited by the DoD’s CMMC Accreditation Body (CMMC-AB).
-Qualified C3PAOs will be listed on the CMMC-AB’s “CMMC Marketplace” (https://www.cmmcab.org/marketplace).
+Qualified C3PAOs will be listed on the CMMC-AB’s “CMMC Marketplace” (https://www. cmmcab.org/marketplace).
 These third-party assessments occur every three years.

-All companies who contract or subcontract on DoD contracts will be required to comply with or be certified to CMMC v2.0.
-In addition, third-party providers, such as managed service providers (MSPs) or cloud providers, who are involved in handling or hosting information management and technology may also need to be compliant if they interact with or host sensitive defense-related information.
+All companies who contract or sub-contract for the DoD will be required to comply with or be certified to CMMC v2.0.
+In addition, third-party providers, such as managed service providers (MSPs) or cloud providers, may also need to be compliant if they interact with or host sensitive defense-related information.

 Because it is not a complete cybersecurity solution, programs like ISO 27001 and NIST Cyber Security Framework still have their place when it comes to company protection.
 When combined with CMMC, these programs create a robust and complete protection system to keep your company information secure.

-With the far-reaching nature of the defense industry – from parts and production to services and intellectual property – there are more than 300,000 businesses that will need to certify to the CMMC program.
+With the far-reaching nature of the defense industry – from parts and production to services and intellectual property – there are more than 300,000 businesses that will need to comply with the CMMC program.

-An easy signifier of the need to certify to CMMC is if a company receives any income for a defense-related contract whether as a prime contractor or subcontractor at any “level” of the supply chain.
+An easy signifier of the need to comply with CMMC is if a company receives any income for a defense-related contract whether as a prime contractor or subcontractor at any “level” of the supply chain.
 It’s imperative for companies to carefully read their contracts to understand if and how they play a role in the whole defense supply chain.

-Second, if a company is part of a DoD prime contract or subcontract through the handling of sensitive technical information (FCI or CUI), they too must certify to CMMC.
-Here, it’s important for companies to understand what information is considered publicly available, and to have a firm understanding of what constitutes a program-defined FCI or CUI.
+Second, if a company is part of a DoD prime contract or subcontract through the handling of sensitive technical information (FCI or CUI), they too must comply with CMMC.
+Here, it’s important for companies to understand what information is considered publicly available, and to have a firm understanding of what constitutes as program-defined FCI or CUI.
 Things like drawings, specifications, and procedures that may impact government work should be protected as such.
 If you have a question, or are unsure, speaking with your Contracting Officer would be a good first step.

-Finally, in the current contract review, if a company were to find a reference to the DFARS 252.204-7012 – which requires compliance with NIST SP 800-171 – they too will be required to certify to the CMMC, either to replace NIST or in addition to compliance with it.
+Finally, in current contract review, if a company were to find reference to the DFARS 252.204-7012 – which requires compliance with NIST SP 800-171 – they too will be required to comply with CMMC and possibly receive third-party assessment.

-CMMC is divided into five levels of compliance.
-At the very least, DoD contractors and subcontractors whose contracts deal with Federal Contract Information (FCI) must meet the 17 controls of the first level (L1) and pass a one-day, on-site audit which will both check controls and ensure the company is US-owned.
+CMMC v2.0 is divided into three levels of compliance.
+At the very least, DoD contractors whose handle Federal Contract Information (FCI) must meet the 17 practices of Level 1 and submit a yearly self-assessment score to the Supplier Performance Risk System (SPRS) with affirmation from company leadership.

-L1 involves basic cyber hygiene, and most companies will find that they already meet or almost meet L1 requirements.
+Level 1 involves foundational cybersecurity practices, and most companies will find that they already meet or almost meet these requirements.

-Companies that need to certify to the CMMC are tasked with a hefty to-do list and shouldn’t wait to get started.
-Begin by performing an audit on your contracts and the information you handle so that you’re able to identify the information you will need to protect.
+Preparing for CMMC can be a hefty to-do list, and you shouldn’t wait to get started.
+Begin by performing an audit on your contracts and information you handle so that you’re able to identify the information you will need to protect.

-Most small businesses will benefit from the help of a consulting partner who has been trained on the CMMC certification process through the CMMC-AB.
-These Registered Provider Organizations (RPOs) are able to effectively and efficiently set up organizations with practical solutions to meet DoD requirements
+Most small businesses will benefit from the help of a consulting partner who has been trained on the CMMC process through the CMMC-AB.
+These Registered Provider Organizations (RPOs) can effectively and efficiently set up organizations with practical solutions to meet DoD requirements.

 A Deeper Dive into the Levels